magento/devdocs/guides/v2.2/frontend-dev-guide/templates/template-sample.md

   - Frontend
 ---

-This topic contains a step-by-step guide on solving a typical design customization task using templates.
+This topic contains a step-by-step guide to solving a typical design customization task using templates.

 ## Sample template customization: changing a layout of the mini shopping cart